BardisRenos/Simple-Rest-Api/README.md

 ### Adding the Repository or DAO Layer

 This layer is rensposible to apply the query to the database.
+In the below example.
+There is extention of the **JpaRepository** which means can be able to apply queries into the database.
+The most valueable info here that, it is impotant to indicates the actual type of the database table and then the primary key type.
+In our case, the primary key is Integer type.

 ```java
     @Repository